 Mrs. Piggle-Wiggle’s Magic was written two years after the first, and now the cures involve magical potions and powders, which Mr. Piggle-Wiggle the pirate had left in a trunk when he died.
 These are clever but I began to tire of reading of children whining and complaining.
 Mrs. Piggle-Wiggle is still fun, and I wished it continued to focus on her interactions with the kids.

 I had a similar problem with Hello, Mrs. Piggle-Wiggle, which was written ten years after the first book.
 In Hello, Mrs. Piggle-Wiggle, MacDonald provides more in-depth stories, with the cures happening in just the last few pages of each story.
 I found myself horribly bored with these, I’m sorry to say, and unlike the first two books, Hello, Mrs. Piggle-Wiggle felt inappropriately dated to a large extent.
 For example, Mrs. Weathervane encourages her daughter to feel sorry for poor Cornelia, whose mother works during the day and isn’t home waiting with a plate of cookies after school.
-All the books condone spanking to some extent (maybe that is just illustrating how stupid the parents are without Mrs. Piggle-Wiggle’s help) but the “housewife” cluelessness can only be described as reminscent of an earlier era.
+All the books condone spanking to some extent (maybe that is just illustrating how stupid the parents are without Mrs. Piggle-Wiggle’s help) but the “housewife” cluelessness can only be described as reminiscent of an earlier era.
 The last book seems even more so.
 Mrs. Piggle-Wiggle herself is only a minor character in this volume of stories, and the children never interact with her.

 In the end, I wish Betty MacDonald had stopped while she was ahead.
 Then again, maybe I should have stopped while I was still enjoying them.
 The “Treasury” of all three, I’m sorry to say, became rather annoying by the time I’d read it all aloud to my son.

 Note: I just found two more books, Mrs. Piggle-Wiggle’s Farm and Happy Birthday, Mrs. Piggle-Wiggle on Amazon.
 If I hadn’t been so disappointed with this volume, I would have checked it out.
-The later is apparently written by Betty MacDonald’s daughter.
+The latter is apparently written by Betty MacDonald’s daughter.